2024 Highlights

 +

-Review the investment’s Acquisition Checklist and approve investments that meet both financial and impact goals
+Review each investment’s Acquisition Checklist and approve investments that meet both financial and impact goals

 Hold the project team accountable to achieve goals and create impact

-(1) The responsibilities set out in this section are for illustrative purposes only, reflect certain relevant ESG matters, and do not purport to reflect the full extent of responsibilities or the full mandate of any of the board, committees or teams referred to in this section.
+(1) The responsibilities set out in this column are for illustrative purposes only, reflect certain relevant ESG matters, and do not purport to reflect the full extent of responsibilities or the full mandate of any of the board, committees or teams referred to in this chart.

 Sustainability Reports